 - The affiliate network is the third player when it comes to affiliate marketing.
 The affiliate network is actually what we are talking about in this article.
 The role of the affiliate network is that of bringing together affiliates and vendors.
 Though it’s entirely possible for these two groups to find each other without the intervention of a third party, the affiliate network makes the job way simpler.
 You see, there are probably tens of thousands of companies that are into affiliate marketing out there.
 There are probably also hundreds of thousands of affiliates.
 So, the terrain can be a bit murky.
 Affiliate networks help organize things, thus ensuring that the field does not degenerate into chaos.
 Again, I must repeat that it’s possible for affiliates to find vendors on their own and the other way round.
 In fact, a number of companies use a hybrid approach, where they join affiliate networks while also looking around for appropriate affiliates on their own.

 - The customer is the final entity in the affiliate marketing matrix.
 To be fair, the customer is often ignored when people talk about affiliate marketing.
 However, that, in my view, is wrong.
 The customer is the one for whom the product is destined.
 However, though he or she is oblivious to the fact that there is a tug of way out there that is intended to attract his attention, the customer still plays a major role in the entire process.
 That’s because, brands compete for the attention of the affiliate using either the product itself or price.
 The result is that the customer gets a price that’s better than would have been available otherwise.
 Just to give an example, I am an affiliate of Shopper Approved, a company that specializes in online reviews.
-The company’s entry level offering starts at $199 per month.
-I have, however, been able to negotiate a discount on behalf of my customers.
-If they sign up using my link, they get the discounted price of $159 per month for the entry level plan.
+I havebeen able to negotiate a discount on behalf of my customers with this company!
+So, the customer actually benefits.

 The two dimensions of affiliate marketing